serverpod/serverpod_docs/docs/05-concepts/10-authentication/01-setup.md

 $ docker-compose up --build --detach
 ```

-Then apply the migration by starting the server with the `apply-migration` flag.
+Then apply the migration by starting the server with the `apply-migrations` flag.

 ```bash
 $ dart run bin/main.dart --role maintenance --apply-migrations